theskullcrusher/AdaptiveWebA1/README.md

    -You can login using a user, perform activity by going to the stackoverflow link provided in the profile page, and come back and refresh the page to see the activity being logged in near real-time.

+   -Salient features include no tracking done on stackoverflow after logout from the website(cookie deleted).
+You will be given a prompt to login to the website by the extension if you visit stackoverflow without actually logging in.
+The prompt is design is such a way that you will have only 1 prompt per page which will be triggered by one of the actions that it records.

+   -Different types of actions recorded include post, search, scroll up, scroll down, click question, click any link, star question, upvote, downvote, hover over tag, hover over upvote or downvote, etc.